-Are you looking to make something special for a baby shower???
-Then use our How to Make a Motorcycle Diaper Cake.
+Are you looking to make something special for a baby shower?
+Then use our How to Make a Motorcycle Diaper Cake and make the perfect gift.
 Making a diaper cake for a baby shower or sprinkle is super easy and makes a nice gift or centerpiece for the party.
 I love to make these to give the parents to be because as a mom of three boys I know how many diapers they will go through.

 How to Make a Motorcycle Diaper Cake